-There are some parts of a Christmas celebrations in Britain which can and must not ever change, and that is the Traditional Christmas Cake.
-No British Christmas is ever complete without this classic treat Cake on the table.
-Though this recipe may, at first glance, look complicated it is, in fact, very easy.
+There are some parts of a Christmas celebration in Britain which just don't change, especially the traditional Christmas cake.
+A British Christmas isn't complete without this classic treat on the table.
+Though making this cake, at first glance, may look complicated, it is very easy.
 The secret is to prepare and weigh all the ingredients, and line the tin before you start any mixing.
 The actual assembling part is then straightforward.

-Christmas cake ideally should be made at least two months before Christmas; this allows time for the cake to be fed at regular intervals with brandy, which, in turn, then helps to mature the cake.
-However, if you are making it later, don't worry, you can be assured the cake will still taste as good, it may not though store as long as a mature one.
+Christmas cake ideally should be made at least two months before Christmas; this allows time for the cake to be fed at regular intervals with brandy, which, in turn, helps to mature the cake.
+However, if you are making it later, you can be assured the cake will still taste as good, though it may not store as long as a mature one.

 If you have time, you can also soak the dried mixed fruits the night before in a little extra brandy and proceed with the recipe next day; this creates an even more moist cake.